tysonkaufmann/su-go/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of what you want to happen.

 **Related User Stories**
-- List of user stories
+- List of related user story issues
-- Go here
+- Referenced here